 A Simple Plan:

-1. Get a job.
-If you employer has a retirement plan where they contribute to your retirement, sign up for it – Free money is always good.
+1. If you employer has a retirement plan where they contribute to your retirement, sign up for it – Free money is always good.

 2. Pay off all your debts (except mortgage debt).

-3. Set up a self directed trading account with a your bank or an independent like Wealthsimple or Questrade.
+3. Set up a self directed trading account with your bank or an independent like Wealthsimple or Questrade.

 4. Every year until you’re 65 years old, save 10-15% of your income in your TFSA and/or RRSP.
 If you save money with your employer, reduce the amount of your savings.